m-clark/R-II-Programming/README.md

 R-II-Programming

 This is the repo for the workshop that focuses on Part II of [Practical Data Science](https://m-clark.github.io/data-processing-and-visualization) document.
+You can see the workshop slides [here](https://m-clark.github.io/R-II-Programming/index.html).

 Run the following in your R session to get the notes and materials for the workshop.
 If you want, change the `destdir` to save the project in a specific place (not necessary, should default to desktop).
 It will open the RStudio project for you, after which you can close the one you have open now.